Sundarbans: Economy

 The Sundarbans plays an important role in the economy of the southwestern region of Bangladesh as well as in the national economy.
 It is the single largest source of forest produce in the country.
 The forest provides raw materials for wood-based industries.
 In addition to traditional forest produce like timber, fuelwood, pulpwood etc., large-scale harvest of non-wood forest products such as thatching materials, honey, beeswax, fish, crustacean and mollusc resources of the forest takes place regularly.
 The vegetated tidal lands of the Sundarbans function as an essential habitat, produces nutrients and purifies water.
 The forest also traps nutrient and sediment, acts as a storm barrier, shore stabiliser and energy storage unit.
 Last but not the least, the Sunderbans provides an aesthetic attraction for local and foreign tourists.
 The water houseboat in the Sundarbans is also a recent attraction among the tourists.

 The forest has immense protective and productive functions.
 Constituting 51% of the total reserved forest estate of Bangladesh, it contributes about 41% of total forest revenue and accounts for about 45% of all timber and fuel wood output of the country.
 A number of industries (e.g., newsprint mill, match factory, hardboard, boat building, furniture making) are based on raw materials obtained from the Sundarbans ecosystem.
 Non-timber forest products and plantations help generate considerable employment and income opportunities for at least half a million poor coastal people.
 It provides natural protection to life and properties of the coastal population in cyclone-prone Bangladesh.

 Agriculture

 Part of the Sundarbans is shielded from tidal inflow by leaves and there one finds villages and agriculture.
 During the monsoon season, the low lying agricultural lands are waterlogged and the summer crop (kharif crop) is therefore mainly deepwater rice or floating rice.
 In the dry winter season the land is normally uncropped and used for cattle grazing.
 However, the lands near the villages are irrigated from ponds that were filled up during monsoon, and vegetable crops (Rabi crops) can be grown here.
+Some farms and mangrove areas are being cleared for aquaculture.